Post6 ESSENTIAL PERSONALITY TRAITS OF THE IDEAL ASSEMBLER

 “Now, we try to make sure that it’s our group of industrial engineers who design and assemble the structures.
 These people possess mechanical knowledge which makes the task easier,” declared Jonathan.
 “Even though it’s never quite the same people who are the designated assemblers, we’ve never noticed any resistance to change.
-Also, since the workstations are tailored to each employee, it’s them who ask for the changes!”
+Also, since the lean manufacturing workstations are tailored to each employee, it’s them who ask for the changes!”

 Over the years, Lumenpulse has tested out various material handling systems, i.e., aluminum extrusion, welded steel, tube and joint connectors as well as industrial products in catalogs, etc.

 The tube and joint modular system provides greater flexibility when it comes to the possibilities of multiple configurations.
 Given that the parts can be reused, the system generates more savings.
 Furthermore, when employees are involved in the design process, it fosters a sense of belonging both to the company and its endeavors.

 Because the production lines’ workstations were designed according to the product currently being built, a production line occasionally had to stop when unneeded.

 For comparative purposes, an aluminum extrusion system can be reused—but at a much higher cost.
 As for a welded steel structure, it becomes cumbersome once loaded with parts, which makes it very difficult to move around.
 Finally, industrial products ordered by catalog generally cannot be reused.

 To conclude, a tube and joint connector modular system can be very versatile when faced with varying production volumes.
 Furthermore, it offers significant profitability as the parts can be reused endlessly.